 An integrated lecture-laboratory course concentrating on agents associated with human disease including bacteria, viruses, fungi and protozoa.
 Microbial control, epidemiology and immunology are also studied.
 Laboratory sessions focus on aseptic technique, slide preparations, bacterial culturing and identification of organisms.
-(2 lec, 4 lab) Prerequisites: BIO 122 and BIO 126 with grade of C or higher or BIO 109 and BIO 209 with grade of C or higher or instructor permission
+(2 lec, 4 lab) Prerequisites: BIO 122 and BIO 126 with grade of C or higher or instructor permission